Highlights & Special Events

 ACHPN Certification Review Course (P03)

-Kate Stackhouse, DNP RN FNP-C ACHPN; Jaime Melhorn, DNP AGACNP ACHPN
+Kate Stackhouse, DNP RN FNP-C ACHPN; Jaime Melhorn, DNP AG-ACNP ACHPN

 This instructor-led certification review course is designed to help prepare you for your upcoming Hospice and Palliative Credentialing Center (HPCC) ACHPN certification exam.
 HPNA Certification Review Courses provide a framework to prepare, and a process to assess the strengths and weaknesses of content prior to sitting for an HPCC certification exam.
 These courses are facilitated by nationally recognized subject matter experts.
 Each module in the review course addresses sections of the detailed content outline from the 2022 HPCC Candidate Handbook.